 Study Abroad in an Exciting Swiss City!

-You might already know you want to study abroad in Switzerland.
+You might know you want to study abroad in Switzerland.
 But where?
 Some students may already have a clear picture of this.
 Maybe they want to study in a certain university, or see specific landmarks.
 But if you’re just getting started, it might seem like a big decision.
 Here are some Swiss cities you might find yourself living, working and studying in during your semester abroad.

 - Geneva: Known to be an international city, Geneva is not only a center of arts and culture in Switzerland, but also international politics.
 More than 200 governmental, political, and social organizations make their home here.
 That includes organizations from the United Nations, and the International Committee of the Red Cross.